AruniRC/resnet-face-pytorch/README.md

 * We used 7 GeForce GTX 1080Ti GPUs in parallel (PyTorch DataParallel) to train the network, using Batch Normalization, following the training procedure described in the [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) paper.
 * Training settings are defined under *configs-20, 21, 22* in [config.py](./config.py).
+* Briefly, training is done using SGD optimizer, starting with a learning rate of 0.1, which gets divided by 10 in subsequent stages.
+A new stage is begun whenever the validation curve flattens.
+* First stage training command, starting with a ResNet-50 from scratch: `python vgg-face-2/train_resnet50_vggface_scratch.py -c 20`
+* Subsequent training stages (with lowered learning rates) would be:
+    - `python vgg-face-2/train_resnet50_vggface_scratch.py -c 21 -m PATH_TO_BEST_MODEL_CFG-20`
+    - `python vgg-face-2/train_resnet50_vggface_scratch.py -c 22 -m PATH_TO_BEST_MODEL_CFG-21`

 ### Evaluation